-The WB Implementation Support Mission (March 26-30, 2017) Aide Memoire has outlined some very effective guidelines on performing monitoring and evaluation tasks by the M&E Consultant of MDSP.
+The WB Implementation Support Mission (March 26-30, 2017) outlined in its Aide Memoire, some very effective guidelines on performing monitoring and evaluation tasks by the M&E Consultant of MDSP.
 The M&E Consultants are performing their assigned tasks in line with the guidelines given by the WB Mission.
 The guidelines are:

 - 1. The M&E Consultant should follow a two-step system whereby documents are primarily reviewed through desk review; - 2.
-The knowledge gathered from the desk review of documents is to be supplemented by targeted and random field visits and: - 3.
+The knowledge gathered from the desk review of documents is to be supplemented by targeted and random field visits and; - 3.
 M&E Consultant should prepare quarterly update reports to the results framework.

-We would follow the guidelines given in the Aide Memoire mentioned above.
+We prepare the monitoring reports follwing the guidelines given in the Aide Memoire mentioned above.